GiorgosAthanasopoulos/GiorgosAthanasopoulos/README.md

 - 👋 Hi, I’m @GiorgosAthanasopoulos
-- 👀 I’m interested in coding duh
+- 👀 I’m interested in coding (foss software)
 - 🌱 I’m currently learning cs@aeub
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me: spzdoom@gmail.com
+- 📫 How to reach me: athanassopoulosg@gmail.com

 <!---
 giorgos-athanassopoulos/giorgos-athanassopoulos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.